iinkov/sportradar/README.md

 - ~~LiveFootballWorldCupScoreboard.updateScore() method contains multiple redundant String.valueOf().~~
 - ~~LiveFootballWorldCupScoreboard.isTheMatch() method contains multiple redundant String.valueOf().~~
 - ~~LiveFootballWorldCupScoreboard.isTheMatch() method could be designed away with correct use of equals and hashcode on Match.~~
-- Use of System.nanoTime() for Match start time doesn’t guarantee uniqueness and could lead to Match
+- ~~Use of System.nanoTime() for Match start time doesn’t guarantee uniqueness and could lead to Match sorting errors.
+A simple AtomicInteger would have solved this.~~
-- sorting errors.
-A simple AtomicInteger would have solved this.
+    Debatable.
+Some of big data approaches admit small amount of errors.
+AtomicInteger is effective, but perhaps it has some overheads.
+Ordering looks not so critical.
+Also Keep it simple principle could be applied from both hands there
 - Attempting to finish a non-existent Match does not throw an exception.
 - No validation logic.
 It’s possible to start a match with null/empty team names, or same teams e.g. Germany vs. Germany.
 - Has test case for starting same match, but this should really throw an exception as we don’t want to reset the score of an ongoing match.